datopian/flowershow/README.md

 ### 🚧 CLI tool
 Our goal is to make using Flowershow as seamless as possible.
 To facilitate smooth bootsrapping and upgrading your website we're creating a CLI tool, that will take care of all the intricacies related to the whole process of publishing your notes.

-👷 There is a lot of other exciting stuff we're working on.
+There is a lot of other exciting stuff we're working on.
-Check our roadmap to learn more!
+Check [our roadmap](https://flowershow.app/docs/roadmap) to learn more!

 ## Version
-Alpha, under very active construction 👷‍🏗
+Alpha, under very active construction 👷‍🏗🚧

 ## Contributing
-Take a look at the backlog: https://github.com/orgs/flowershow/projects/1
+If you want to contribute, you are more than welcome!
+You can start by checking our GitHub project and submitted issues.

+If you have an idea for improvement, and it doesn't yet have a corresponding issue, simply submit a new one.

+If you'd like to work on an existing issue:
+1. Fork the main repository.
+2. Clone the forked repository to your machine.
+3. Create a feature branch (e.g. `50-update-readme`, where `50` is the number of the related issue).
+4. Commit your changes to the feature branch.
+5. Push the feature branch to your forked repository.
+6. Create a Pull Request against the original respository.
+   - add a short description of the changes included in the PR
+7. Address review comments if requested by the reviewers.